TheForwardDev/doc/en/fields/basic-methods.md

 #### beforeLabel()

-To display the Label after the input field, you can use the `beforeLabel()` method.
+To display the label after the input field, you can use the `beforeLabel()` method.

 ```php
 Text::make('Name')